You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 Strangely, it turned out to be helpful.
 It gave me a real-life nudge to use some of the techniques I’m about to share.

-☁️ Riding Out The Clouds – How to Deal With Rejection When It Strikes
+How to Deal With Rejection When It Strikes

-Today’s post is here to expand our growing vault of simple tools – the quiet things we can reach for, if and when we need them.
+Today’s post is here to expand our growing vault of simple tools, the small things we can reach for, if and when we need them.

 And in my experience, that’s the root of something even deeper: self-worth.

-Because self-trust is the quiet belief that we can show up and cope with whatever storm life brings.
-And self-worth reminds us that we’re worthy of riding those waves in the first place.
+Because self-trust is the quiet belief that we can show up and cope with whatever storm life brings and self-worth reminds us that we’re worthy of riding those waves in the first place.

-So, in keeping with the storm analogy, if there’s one thing we can count on, it’s this:
+So, in keeping with the storm analogy, if there’s one thing we can count on, it’s this.

-And sometimes – in some cases – it wasn’t even a storm to begin with.
+And sometimes, in some cases, it wasn’t even a storm to begin with.
 Just a cloudy sky, that looked a little heavier than it really was.

 The Forecast That Never Came

-If you happen to live in the UK, you’ll know this all too well: every winter – without fail – there’s always a storm on the way.
+If you happen to live in the UK, you’ll know this all too well: every winter, without fail, there’s always a storm on the way.
 Or so the news would have us believe.

 But before you know it, it’s already passed.
-Maybe it blew over your wheelie bin.
-Maybe it didn’t show up at all.
+Maybe it blew over your wheelie bin, maybe it didn’t show up at all.
 (Not that it stops the whole railway system grinding to a halt because of a single leaf on the track.
 Don’t even get me started on the UK rail network.)

 💭 Side note: I know other countries face real, catastrophic weather – but here in the UK, we’re warned a lot.
 And let’s be honest: aside from a whole lot of rain and a bit of wind, our climate is pretty tame.
-Anyway… moving on.
+Anyway, moving on.

 What’s helped me is learning to view perceived rejection in much the same way.
 Yes, sometimes the weather guy (or gal) gets it right.
 But even then, we usually come through unscathed.

 And instead of a blown-over wheelie bin, your ego’s taken a little hit but your self-trust has just been handed a life jacket.
+You’ve weathered the storm.

 My Point Is:

-If we believed every weather warning, we might never leave the house.
-And if we believed every anxious thought predicting rejection, we might never make the first move.
+If we believed every weather warning, we might never leave the house and if we believed every anxious thought predicting rejection, we might never make the first move.

-The First 90 Seconds
+The First 90 Seconds After Rejection

 As we know, rejection can land in all sorts of ways.

-It’s the silence after the message.
-The simple “no” in response to something that mattered.
-Or even just a subtle sense of not being seen.
+It’s the silence after the message, the simple “no” in response to something that mattered, or even just a subtle sense of not being seen.

 However it shows up, it’s usually the body that registers it first.
 Before the mind has a chance to catch up, your nervous system is already on alert.